pereznetworks/My-Tic-Tac-Toe-Game/README.md

     one player has three of their symbols in a row.... either horizontally, vertically or diagonally

-    The game also end when there is possibility for 3 in row.
+    The game will end when all boxes are filled.. and there is no possibility for 3 in row.

     When the game ends, the board disappears and the finish screen appears.